-The Minneapolis Heart Institute Foundation’s® (MHIF) population health team and Allina Health’s New Ulm Medical Center (NUMC) have partnered with the National Rural Health Association to present a three-part webinar series on rural health care transformation.
-The series shares lessons learned from MHIF and NUMC’s collaborative work on the award-winning, 10-year population health research project called Hearts Beat Back: The Heart of New Ulm Project in rural New Ulm, Minn.
+The Minneapolis Heart Institute Foundation’s® (MHIF) population health team and Allina Health’s New Ulm Medical Center (NUMC) partnered with the National Rural Health Association to present a three-part webinar series on rural health care transformation.
+The series shared lessons learned from MHIF and NUMC’s collaborative work on the award-winning, 10-year population health research project called Hearts Beat Back: The Heart of New Ulm Project in rural New Ulm, Minn.

 New Learning Guide on Best Practices for Engagement in Population Health Initiatives

 A new learning guide, “The Power of True Engagement for Population Health,” has been published by the Minneapolis Heart Institute Foundation’s® (MHIF) population health team in conjunction with AcademyHealth.
 The population health team, which manages MHIF’s award-winning, 10-year population health research project called Hearts Beat Back: The Heart of New Ulm Project in New Ulm, Minn., participated as one of five subject matter expert communities in AcademyHealth’s 2016-17 Community Health Peer Learning Program.